Glenbrook North HS senior dies suddenly after mysterious illness

 NORTHBROOK, Ill (WLS) --Michelle Math's family is in shock and baffled after the senior at Glenbrook North High School in north suburban Northbrook died suddenly after an illness.

 Math's passion, since grade school, was dancing.
-Her family said she was "one in a million," and want everyone to know that she was special.
+Her family said she was "one in a million," and wants everyone to know that she was special.

 Math died mysteriously Tuesday.